spiff-radio/jspf-cli/README.md

 JSPF CLI
 ===============

-JSPF CLI is a command line utility (CLI) to convert playlist files, using [JSPF](https://www.xspf.org/jspf) as an intermediary.
+JSPF CLI is a command line utility (CLI) relying on the [JSPF](https://www.xspf.org/jspf) format to convert and validate playlist files.

 JSPF is an open format used to describe a list of multimedia files (audio or video), created by [Xiph](https://xiph.org/).
 It is both simple and flexible, making it a good choice for programming purposes.

 This module was originally developed for our music website, Spiff Radio, which uses JSPF as a fundamental part of its architecture.

-More tools and modules are available on [our Github profile](https://github.com/spiff-radio) !
+Validation is done using a [JSON Schema](https://json-schema.org/) based on the [XSPF specifications](https://www.xspf.org/spec).

 ## Installation